Jodinandas/KI-Wettbewerb/README.md

 a strongly-typed language.
 Rust provides a great package manager and an ingenious way to install packages and document dependencies (They are listed along with their versions in the file `Cargo.toml` )
+## The top level structuring
+The frontend and backend are completely separated.
+You could compile the backend without having the frontend crate.
+This is partly because we want to maximise performance.
+This means, the backend doesn't need (and shouldn't know) where nodes are situated on the screen etc.

 ## About the `editor` folder
 The folder called "editor" is a deprecated version of the frontend, written in python.